dr-natetorious/book-Fuzz_Testing/Chapters/0_Introduction.md

 **libFuzzer is built for speed—millions of test cases per second.** When you need to hammer a library function with massive volumes of inputs to find rare edge cases, libFuzzer delivers.
 Instead of starting new processes for each test (slow), it calls your functions directly within a single process (fast).

 This approach proves ideal for testing individual functions, parsing routines, cryptographic implementations, and algorithmic code where performance enables extensive exploration.
-The high execution rate allows discovery of subtle bugs that require millions of iterations to trigger reliably.
+The high execution rate allows the discovery of subtle bugs that require millions of iterations to trigger reliably.

 **Consider cryptographic code that only fails on one input combination out of billions.** Traditional testing might miss it entirely, but libFuzzer's speed makes exploring that vast input space practical within reasonable time limits.